Supreme Court of the United States

-The court meets in the Supreme Court Building in Washington, D.C.

 History

-It was while debating the separation of powers between the legislative and executive departments that delegates to the 1787 Constitutional Convention established the parameters for the national judiciary.
-Creating a "third branch" of government was a novel idea; in the English tradition, judicial matters had been treated as an aspect of royal (executive) authority.
-Early on, the delegates who were opposed to having a strong central government argued that national laws could be enforced by state courts, while others, including James Madison, advocated for a national judicial authority consisting of tribunals chosen by the national legislature.
-It was proposed that the judiciary should have a role in checking the executive's power to veto or revise laws.
+In 1787, four years after the end of the American Revolutionary War, delegates to the 1787 Constitutional Convention convened in Philadelphia, where they debated the separation of powers between the legislative and executive departments and established parameters for a national judiciary as a third branch of the federal government.
+In the British tradition, judicial matters had been the responsibility of the royal (executive) authority.
+During the Constitutional Convention, delegates opposed to having a strong central government argued that national laws could be enforced by state courts.
+James Madison and others, advocated for a national judicial authority chosen by the national legislature.
+It was proposed that the judiciary should have a role in checking executive branch power to veto or revise laws.

-Eventually, the framers compromised by sketching only a general outline of the judiciary in Article Three of the United States Constitution, vesting federal judicial power in "one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish."
-They delineated neither the exact powers and prerogatives of the Supreme Court nor the organization of the judicial branch as a whole.
+The framers ultimately compromised by sketching only a general outline of the judiciary in Article Three of the United States Constitution, vesting federal judicial power in "one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish."
+They did not delineate the exact powers or prerogatives of the Supreme Court or determine how the judicial branch should be organized.

 The 1st United States Congress provided the detailed organization of a federal judiciary through the Judiciary Act of 1789.
-The Supreme Court, the country's highest judicial tribunal, was to sit in the nation's capital and would initially be composed of a chief justice and five associate justices.
+They decided that the Supreme Court, as the country's highest judicial tribunal, would be based in the nation's capital and would be composed of a chief justice and five associate justices.
 The act also divided the country into judicial districts, which were in turn organized into circuits.
-Justices were required to "ride circuit" and hold circuit court twice a year in their assigned judicial district.
+Justices were required to hold circuit court twice a year in their assigned judicial district.

-Immediately after signing the act into law, President George Washington nominated the following people to serve on the court: John Jay for chief justice and John Rutledge, William Cushing, Robert H. Harrison, James Wilson, and John Blair Jr. as associate justices.
-All six were confirmed by the Senate on September 26, 1789; however, Harrison declined to serve, and Washington later nominated James Iredell in his place.
+Immediately after signing the act into law, President George Washington nominated John Jay as the court's new chief justice, and John Rutledge, William Cushing, Robert H. Harrison, James Wilson and John Blair Jr. as its associate justices.
+All six were confirmed by the U.S. Senate on September 26, 1789.
+Harrison declined to serve, and Washington later nominated James Iredell to replace him.

 The Supreme Court held its inaugural session from February 2 through February 10, 1790, at the Royal Exchange in New York City, then the U.S. capital.
 A second session was held there in August 1790.
 The earliest sessions of the court were devoted to organizational proceedings, as the first cases did not reach it until 1791.
-When the nation's capital was moved to Philadelphia in 1790, the Supreme Court did so as well.
-After initially meeting at Independence Hall, the court established its chambers at City Hall.
+When the nation's capital was moved to Philadelphia in 1790, the Supreme Court moved to Philadelphia with it.
+After initially meeting in present-day Independence Hall, the court established its chambers at city hall.
+When the capital moved to Washington, D.C., the court was held in the U.S. Capitol Building (see, e.g. Old Supreme Court Chamber) until 1935 when it moved to its own building.